Static Hovering Realization for Multirotor Aerial Vehicles with Tiltable Propellers: Introduction

-While multiple papers analyzed thoroughly the ability of platforms with fixed propellers to hover at different orientations~\cite{michieletto2017}, or even achieve omnidirectional flight, such analysis for platforms with tiltable propellers is still missing in the literature.
-While the work in \cite{hamandi2021ijrr} and \cite{hamandi2021airpharo} discuss such abilities for both fixed and actuated propellers, their formulation is generic to both types of platforms, and as such, does not cover comprehensively the effect of propeller tilting on the platform's ability to hover.
+Multiple papers from the literature analyzed thoroughly the ability of platforms with fixed propellers to hover at different orientations~\cite{michieletto2017}, achieve omnidirectional flight\cite{hamandi2021ijrr}, and hover following the failure of some of their propellers \cite{baskaya2021ral,remma2018cdc,shunsuke2021tro}.
+The authors in \cite{doi:10.1177/0278364920943654} analyze the hovering efficiency of different platforms, and show the ability of their proposed tiltrotor platform to achieve omnidirectional flight, with a higher efficiency than other fixed omnidirectional platforms from the literature.
+While the advantage of MRAVs with tilting propellers is clear from the corresponding designs in the literature (example \cite{soto2018hexapodopter} and \cite{mcarthur2018design}), the analysis of the ability of generic MRAV with tiltable propellers to achieve static hovering, and sustain static hovering is still missing in the literature.
+The work in \cite{hamandi2021ijrr} and \cite{hamandi2021airpharo} discuss such abilities for both fixed and actuated propellers; however, their formulation is generic to both types of platforms, and as such, does not cover comprehensively the effect of propeller tilting on the platform's ability to hover.